fitz1987/POSCAR-to-XYZ/README.md

 ## About
 The scripts in this repo will take coordinates in POSCAR format (repeating units of a crystal lattice) and convert them to XYZ format (cartesian coordinates), which is more commonly used in input to _ab initio_ chemistry software.
 If you are looking for a straightforward and automated way to convert these coordinates, this repo will solve your problem.

+## Dependencies
+- written in Julia and csh; uses no other libraries.

 ## Getting Started
 Clone this repo using the green 'Clone or download' button at the top.
 Then, (from the command line)